 The Promote Podcast is your insider guide to the money and mania of the CRE market.
 It's co-hosted by Hiten and Will Krasne, a GP who hails from institutional CRE.
 Here's what to expect

-Available now on Apple, Spotify, or wherever your get your pods.
+Available now on Apple, Spotify, YouTube, or wherever your get your pods.
 If it’s your jam, please subscribe, review and share.
 The evangelism in the beginning goes a long way!

 This week, Hiten & Will are joined by Benefit Street Partners' Michael Comparato, who gives us an insider's look into the wild world of lending to multifamily syndicators.
 Comparato provides unvarnished, behind-the-scenes details on the conversations, numbers and battles that define lending in such a high-octane space – it's a level of candor and color that we rarely see from active lenders.
 He then walks us through BSP's headline-grabbing $425M acquisition of agency lender NewPoint, and the opportunities in that space.